ansonhltsang/file-portal/README.md

 ```sh
 go run main.go serve --dir="./pb_data" --http=127.0.0.1:8090
 ```
-If you followed the above instructions to set up the backend, access the admin dashboard by visiting [http://localhost:8090/_](http://localhost:8090/_)and set up an account.
+If you followed the above instructions to set up the backend, access the admin dashboard by visiting [http://localhost:8090/_](http://localhost:8090/_) and set up an account.

 There will now be a `pb_data` folder in the project directory, this will be the directory where data and user uploaded files are stored.
 To reset the database, simply end the application and delete this folder.